 Finance:

 Redeye's income comes from grant funding, sales of tickets and other items, sponsorship, membership fees and consultancy.
-Redeye receives regular funding from Arts Council England (ACE), and from 1 April 2012 will be an ACE National Portfolio Organisation.
+Redeye receives regular funding from Arts Council England (ACE), and since 1 April 2018 has been funded as a Sector Support Organisation.

 How can I get involved?